-Mechanical and thermal properties of material for aerospace constructions (Prof. U. Galvanetto / Prof. M. Zaccariotto)
+Mechanical and thermal properties of material for aerospace constructions (Prof. U. Galvanetto / Prof. M. Zaccariotto, 20-hour course)

 Composite materials are finding an increasing use in the engineering fields where high specific properties (strength/weight, stiffness/weight) are required.
 Airplanes and spacecraft are typical structures in which the need of weight reduction makes composite materials very convenient.